caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 — It was a pleasure to work with you.

-And after a few more lines of too polite goodbyes we finally parted our ways.
+And after a few more lines of annoyingly polite goodbyes we finally parted our ways.
 That is, Blue remained on the platform to wait for a train and i went back into the town.
-Sasha followed me, without asking anything until we went far enough away.
+Sasha followed me, without asking anything until we've gone away far enough.
 Then she finally said:

 — So you actually do have some business in our town?